Frank Ryan (politician): Early life and education

-Ryan was born on May 1, 1951 in Baltimore, Maryland.
+Ryan was born on May 1, 1951, in Baltimore, Maryland.
 He graduated from Fairfield High School in 1969.
 Ryan graduated summa cum laude with a Bachelor of Arts degree from Mount St. Mary's University in 1973, and a Master of Business Administration from the University of Maryland in 1977.
 He is a Certified Public Accountant.

 Military service

-Ryan began his service in the United States Marine Corps Reserves in 1969, and retired at the rank of colonel in 2002.
+Ryan began his service in the United States Marine Corps Reserve in 1969, and retired at the rank of colonel in 2002.
 He was recalled to active duty in 2004, serving with the Multi-National Force – Iraq until the following year.
 He had previously served as Central Command Special Operations Officer during Operation Enduring Freedom in 2002.
 In total Ryan received three Legions of Merit, the Bronze Star Medal, the Defense Meritorious Service Medal, the Navy Commendation Medal, and the United States Army Commendation Medal.

 Political career

-Ryan worked on Pat Toomey's first United States Senate campaign.
+Ryan worked for Pat Toomey's first United States Senate campaign.
 He also worked at the Pennsylvania Department of Labor & Industry and the U.S. Department of Labor.

 Pennsylvania House of Representatives

 Ryan was first elected to represent the 101st District in the Pennsylvania House of Representatives in 2016, and won re-election in 2018 and 2020.

-In 2020, Ryan was among 26 Pennsylvania House Republicans who called for the reversal of Joe Biden's certification as the winner of Pennsylvania's electoral votes in the 2020 United States presidential election, citing false claims of election irregularities.
+Following the 2020 United States presidential election, Ryan supported false claims of massive voter fraud, pushing a discredited claim that there were more votes than voters in Pennsylvania.
+He was also one of 26 Pennsylvania House Republicans who called for the reversal of Joe Biden's certification as the winner of Pennsylvania's electoral votes.

 In 2021, he proposed an amendment to a bill whereby only elected officials in Philadelphia, a Democratic stronghold, could be recalled.
 Prior to Ryan's amendment, the bill allowed for recalls of elected officials statewide.

 In 2022, Ryan announced he would not seek reelection to a fourth term.